 The decision is final: You will build your own home!
-You know which builder you want to use and you have chosen a certain floorplan.
-All you have to do now is look for YOUR perfect lot.
+You know which builder you want to use and you have chosen a floor plan.
+All you have to do now is look for your perfect lot.

-- Drive the area and walk the neighborhood at different times of the day and week.
+1. Drive the area and walk the neighborhood at different times of the day and week.
 How is the commute?
-How far is it to the nearest stores, churches, services?
-How are the schools in your district?
-The old saying “Location, Location, Location” still applies.
+How far is it to the nearest stores, churches, and services?

-- Evaluate the area’s outlook for growth.
-You might take a look at the builders masterplan for the subdivision and the area.
+2. Evaluate the area’s outlook for growth.
+You might take a look at the builders master plan for the subdivision and the area.

-- Find out where future businesses, schools, community centers, golf course, train tracks, roads, heavily traveled highways, sewage systems, landfill will go.
-You can get an aerial overview with Google Maps or Google Earth?
+3. Find out where future businesses, schools, community centers, golf course, train tracks, roads, heavily traveled highways, sewage systems, landfill will go.
+You can get an aerial overview with Google Maps or Google Earth.

-- Is your lot close to the entrance of the subdivision?
-You might have more traffic and noise, how is the builder handling that?
+5. Is your lot close to the entrance of the subdivision?
+You might have more traffic and noise.
+How is the builder handling that?

-- Cul-de-sacs are great for kids playing in the street because there is less through traffic.
-However the street design might make snow removal, fire rescue difficult; narrow front yards might not give you all the space you need for parking/using; Where are setbacks and easements on the lot?
-Backyards in Cul-de-Sacs are generally larger and provide more space to enjoy.
+6. Culs-de-sacs are great for kids playing in the street because there is less through traffic.
+However, the street design might make snow removal and fire rescue difficult.
+Narrow front yards might not give you all the space you need for parking/using.
+Where are setbacks and easements on the lot?
+Backyards in cul-de-sacs are generally larger and provide more space to enjoy.

-- Get an idea of the dimensions of the home to determine the footprint of it on your lot – how does it fit?
+9. Get an idea of the dimensions of the home to determine the footprint of it on your lot.
+How does it fit?
 Do you like it?
 What was the builders idea of placing it?

-- What is the physical condition of the lot?
-Are there large rocks, lots of trees – this might incur extra developing cost.
+10. What is the physical condition of the lot?
+Are there large rocks or lots of trees?
+This might incur extra developing cost.
 Are there issues with expanding soils?
-Was a soil test done – is it satisfactory?
-Are there embankments, outcroppings?
+Was a soil test done?
+Is it satisfactory?
+Are there embankments or outcroppings?

-- What are the easements on this property?
-These easements are generally for utilities (but are there others?)
+11. What are the easements on this property?
+These easements are generally for utilities, but are there others?
 Where are they located?
 Do they run along side the lot or through the lot.

 - Western exposure – any parts of the home facing west will take advantage of the afternoon sun.
 Western and southern exposures might make decks and patios very hot in the summer time.

-- What is the topography of your lot?
-A gentle sloping is great for a walk out basement, while a steeper slope might leave you only little usable backyard space.
+13. What is the topography of your lot?
+A gentle sloping is great for a walk out basement, while a steeper slope might leave you with little backyard space.

-- What are the characteristics of your lot?
+14. What are the characteristics of your lot?
 How close will your neighbors be to you?
 What will go beside and behind you?
 How are your views?
-If there are any, where will the utility boxes go, are you ok with their placement?
+Where will the utility boxes go and are you okay with their placement?

-There are advantages and disadvantages to every lot, however, if you know about them beforehand and you feel that the advantages outweigh the disadvantages, chances are you have chosen the perfect lot for you!
+There are advantages and disadvantages to every lot.
+But if you know about them ahead of time and you feel that the advantages outweigh the disadvantages, chances are you have chosen the perfect lot for you!